 - Use Amped’s conversion engine and let it extract the original pixels for you: Amped engineers work restlessly for adding more and more supported proprietary video formats with each update.

 - Extract the original video streams without any loss of quality due to re-compression;

 - Extract the original audio tracks, also at original quality;

 - Separate videos coming from different cameras automatically;

 - Read timestamps or time metadata and make them available in the player.

-You can also load files from Amped Replay’s Import tab, of course, and we’ll see more about what this tab allows you to do in a future post!
+You can also load files from Amped Replay’s Import tab, of course.
+We’ll see more about what this tab allows you to do in a future post!

 Once the file is loaded, you’ll be able to play it, scrub through it, move frame by frame, check the timestamp associated with each frame, and many more things that we’ll see in the rest of this series.

-Of course, it may happen that you’re dealing with a format that is not yet supported, but in that case, you are not left alone: Amped Replay will propose to send that file to our support team (you may also send another file from the same system if the content is too sensitive).
+Of course, you may be dealing with a format that is not yet supported.
+But in that case, you are not left alone.
+Amped Replay will propose to send that file to our support team (you may also send another file from the same system if the content is too sensitive).